Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: Elliptic estimates and trace theorems in the corner domain

 \ef

-On the other hand, we give the a priori estimate for \eqref{eq:elliptic} when $b_0$ is a function with a bounded support on $\G_b$, which will be used in Proposition \ref{prop:v}. \begin{lemma} {\it Let the contact angle $\om(t) <\pi/4$ and $u\in H^3(\Om_t)$ be a solution of system \eqref{eq:elliptic} with $h\in H^1(\Om_t)$, $f\in H^\f52(\G_t)$ and $g\in H^\f32(\G_b)$.
-Moreover, assume that the coefficient $b_0\in H^\f32(\G_b)$ is a function and vanishes away from the contact point.
+Meanwhile, we also give an a priori estimate for \eqref{eq:elliptic} when $b_0$ is a function with a bounded support on $\G_b$, which will be used in Proposition \ref{prop:v}. \begin{lemma} {\it Let the contact angle $\om(t) \in(0,\pi/4)$ and $u\in H^3(\Om_t)$ be a solution of system \eqref{eq:elliptic} with $h\in H^1(\Om_t)$, $f\in H^\f52(\G_t)$ and $g\in H^\f32(\G_b)$.
+Moreover, assume that the coefficient $b_0\in H^\f32(\G_b)$ is a function vanishing away from the contact point.
 Then one has the following elliptic estimate

 } \end{lemma}